tidalcycles/tidal-doc/docs/reference/harmony_melody.md

 filter (\(_,x)->take 3 x==[0,2,4]) scaleTable
 ```

-The above example will output all scales, the first three notes of which are the fundamental, the major second (`2` semitones above the fundamental), and the major third (`4` semitones above the fundamental).
+The above example will output all scales, the first three notes of which are the root, the major second (`2` semitones above the fundamental), and the major third (`4` semitones above the root).

 ### getScale